bil022/4DN-submit/README.md

 # 4DN-submit

+## google script one-time setup
+  * Run google script: **PropertiesService.getUserProperties().setProperty("4DN-server", "key:pairs");** in **init.gs**

 ## workflow
+  1. User open google spreadsheet, the menu is setup through **OnOpen()** function.
-  1. User edit in google spreadsheet
+  2. User edit meta data using google spreadsheet.
-  2. User click menu to evoke functions written in *google script*.
-The scripts convert the fields into *JSON* format, and submit to local http server (*centos*)
+  3. User click menu to call Get/Post/Patch functions, data is converted into **JSON** format, and submit to local http server written in **PHP**
-  3. Local http server check the JSON objects with *schemas.json*, and filter out the fields that need to be submit to *4DN server*.
+  4. Local http server match the fields of JSON objects defined in **schemas.json**, and submit the fields that defined for **4DN server**.
-  4. Local http server receive the message from 4DN server, and send back to google spreadsheet
+  5. Local http server receive the message from 4DN server, and send back to google spreadsheet

-## google script setup
-  1. The key is scored locally like *PropertiesService.getUserProperties();* and *userProperties.setProperty("https://www.encodeproject.org", "xxxxxxxx:yyyyyyyyyyyyyyyy");*

 ## TODO:
   https